Metal-Eagle/github-pages-deploy-action/README.md

-# GitHub Pages Deploy Action :rocket:
+# GitHub Pages Deploy Action to User page "username.github.io" :rocket:

 This [GitHub action](https://github.com/features/actions) will handle the building and deploy process of your project to [GitHub Pages](https://pages.github.com/).